Advanced Fine Art Program

 In the continuing effort to broaden its reach and better serve its students, Studio Incamminati is accredited by the National Association of Schools of Art and Design (NASAD) and licensed by the Pennsylvania State Board of Private Licensed Schools.

 Accreditation not only places Studio Incamminati in the company of the country's elite art programs, but allows the school to offer greater student benefits.
 For example, accreditation enables Studio Incamminati to accept international students full-time.
-In the future, it will allow students to pursue more educational loan and grant options.
+It also allows students to pursue a greater number of educational loan and grant options.

 Accreditation is a periodic evaluation that produces an independent judgment by peers about the extent to which an institution achieves its own educational objectives and meets NASAD standards.
 These standards address operational and curricular issues fundamental to operating a quality educational institution.
 NASAD is recognized by the United States Department of Education as the agency responsible for the accreditation of all art and design curricula.